 What about the toilets?

-Just as with any other campsite, how clean the toilets are depends on how considerate the other campers are.
+Just as with any other campsite, how clean the toilets depend on how considerate the other campers are.

-You may just have a single toilet that you have to trek up to the farmhouse to, a porta-loo (personally, I find these the worst), or a composting toilet.
+You may just have a single toilet and you may have to trek up to a farmhouse, a porta-loo (personally, I find these the worst), or a composting toilet.

 Many back to basics campsites have composting toilets for a couple of reasons:

 - They don’t need fresh and water plumbing.
 Composting toilets can be placed in remote spots that would be too expensive for flushing toilets.